 “Fine.”
 Gareth mopped some of the sweat off his brow.
 He glared up at the suns, knowing his skin would be as red as an osun petal later.
-Roman probably wouldn’t even show a tan.
+With his naturally darker skin, Roman probably wouldn’t even show a tan.
 “Instead, you can tell me why Moira asked you to kill Leandros.
 Or, while we’re at it, how you convinced her to add you to the team.”

 “No, wait, let’s go back to discussing religion.”

-“Roman, may I be frank?”
-Gareth asked.
+Gareth sighed.
+“Roman, may I be frank?” he asked.
 Roman nodded, wary.
 “I trust you.
-It’s strange.
-I trusted you almost as soon as I met you.
+It’s strange, but I trusted you almost as soon as I met you.
 Now I’m wondering if I was a fool to do so.”

-Roman cringed and sat up with a sigh.
+Roman cringed and sat up.
 “I can see why Moira made you a diplomat.
 Your talent for guilting people is unparalleled.
-Oh, where to start?”
+Hm, where to start?”

 “From the beginning.”

 “You underestimate the scope of my questions.
-I’m sorry to hear about your mother.”
+I’m sorry about your mother.”

 Roman shrugged, best as he could in his position.